-Bipolar disorder is a debilitating psychiatric illness that affects around 1% of the Australian population.
+Bipolar disorder is an illness that affects around 1% of the Australian population.
+Without treatment it can be debilitating, although those living with bipolar can lead successful and fulfilling lives by managing their condition.
 Bipolar disorder is classified as a mood (or affective) disorder and is characterised by extreme swings in mood.

 While we don’t know what causes bipolar disorder, we believe it has a biological basis.